 Al Mawakeb School is a private, K-12 school (3 to 18 years of age) located in Al Garhoud, Dubai.
-The school is one of two campuses located in Dubai (the other based in Barsha) managed by the Academia Management Solution International (AMSI).
+The school is one of three campuses located in Dubai (the others are based in Barsha and Al Khawaneej) managed by Academia Management Solution International (AMSI).

-Al Mawakeb School Garhoud school was established in 1979 and currently has approximately 2,550 students from a range of backgrounds and nationalities, but one in seven come from local Emirati families.
+Al Mawakeb School Garhoud school was established in 1979 and is the oldest of three schools all bearing the same name.
+The Al Barsha school was the second to be established, and was joined by the newest, at Al Khawaneej, in 2018.
+The Garhoud school currently has approximately 2,600 students from a range of backgrounds and nationalities, but just over one in seven come from local Emirati families.
 The school has students from some 60 nationalities, the majority of whom are from Arab countries.

 The school follows a US curriculum which is structured to integrate the school core values, the UAE curricula (Arabic, Islamic Education, Social Studies, & Moral Education), as well as Islamic values and the UAE culture into the American curriculum.
-Science, Mathematics, and English curricula are based on California Next Generation Science Standards, California Maths Standards, and California English Standards respectively, while other subjects are aligned with other California State Standards.
+Science, Mathematics, and English curricula are based on Next Generation Science Standards, and Massachusetts State Standards for Maths and English Standards and while other other subjects.

 For Middle and High School students, the curriculum delivery is supported with various learning resources including exposure to STEM labs and 3D printing.
 The lab is equipped with tools and technologies needed for students to answer complex questions, investigate global issues, and develop solutions for challenges and real world problems by integrating four specific disciplines — science, technology, engineering and mathematics — in an interdisciplinary and applied approach.
 However, despite these facilities, the KHDA inspection raises concerns about the level of support that the facilities offer.